 After another strong season with this AAA program this team jumped into the juniors as the Jacksonville Ice Dogs in the 2008-2009 season finishing runner-up in the tough MJHL and heading to the USAH Junior national tournament.
 Four of those players are now playing NCAA Div-I hockey with one local Jacksonville FL player, Brian Ferlin, signing an NHL contract with the Boston Bruins in 2014 with others moving on to NCAA Div-III and ACHA clubs.

 The move of the junior organization to the Tampa area in the 2010-11 season took the family to Bradenton florida where Brett and his wife, Tammy, have two children, Maverick Bretson & Aspen Rae.

 Garrett Strot is a native of Minnesota and has been with the Tampa Bay Juniors since 2013.

 Prior to coming to Tampa Garrett coached 5 years in the NAHL as Head Coach of the North Iowa Outlaws and Coulee Region Chill and an assistant with the Aberdeen Wings.
 While in the NAHL, 26 of his players went on to play NCAA Divison-1 hockey.

 Prior to the NAHL Garrett spent 14 years as Head Coach of Osseo (MN) High School.
 While there, another 14 players went on to NCAA Division-1 and 6 went on to play professionally.
 Overall Garrett has 30 years of coaching experience.

-Garrett has a B.A. in Physical Education from Bethel College (MN) where he played 4 years and held NCAA Div-III record for most games played in a careers.
-Garrett has a son Jesse who lives in California.
+Garrett has a B.A. in Physical Education from Bethel College (MN) where he played 4 years and held NCAA Div-III record for most games played in a career.
+Garrett and his Wife Jen now reside in Wesley Chapel and Garrett has a son Jesse who lives in California.

 Also a native of Minnesota, has been coaching and coordinating player